This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do you remove a stuck snake skin?

-To remove stuck snake skin, soak your snake in lukewarm water for 30 minutes.
+To remove stuck snake skin, soak them in warm water for 15-20 minutes.

 What does a stuck eye cap on a snake look like?